 Deafblind International outlines the unique needs of people who are deafblind and offers a set of best practice guidelines for providing services.
-Suitable for government agencies and private service providers; available in English and Spanish.
+Suitable for government agencies and private service providers.

 The loss of vision presents special challenges to seniors with cognitive impairments.
 This section features advice for family and caregivers of older adults with combined visual and intellectual disabilities.

 This article lists the symptoms of vision loss in older people with developmental disabilities, and discusses the importance of getting appropriate services.